-The first foundation stone for the Gothic cathedral we see today was laid in August 1248.
+The first foundation stone for the Gothic cathedral (known as the Kölner Dom in German) we see today was laid in August 1248.
 But lack of money and interest in the project meant that construction was only completed in 1880 with the assistance of King Friedrich Wilhelm IV, a mere 632 years later.

 2. It was bombed 14 times in WWII

 An American soldier and a destroyed tank outside the Cathedral in 1945.
 Photo: Wikipedia

 The Cathedral was hit by 14 aerial bombs and more than 70 firebomb hits over the course of the Second World War.
 Whether by an act of God or just good luck, the building did not collapse and remained standing in an otherwise flattened city.
 Repairs were finished in 1956 although some bad-quality brickwork was left visible until the 1990’s as a reminder of the war.

 3. It houses the largest swinging church bell in the world

 If you scale the 533 steps up to the South tower to look out at Cologne’s skyline, it’s also worth taking a look at St Peter’s bell while you’re up there.
 One of the Cathedral’s eight bells, the St Peter’s bell weighs 24 tonnes and is the largest of its kind in the world.
 You’d be lucky to hear it toll, however, as it only rings on special public holidays like Christmas and New Year.

 4. Three other churches have stood where the Cathedral is today